 The California Commission on Teacher Credentialing (CCTC) has jointly awarded Teacher Residency Capacity Grants to the Attallah College of Educational Studies and two of its local district partners.
 The $50,000 grants will allow Attallah to further develop collaborative partnerships with Fountain Valley School District (FVSD) and Magnolia School District (MSD), both in Orange County, California.

 FVSD and MSD will each partner with Attallah to develop and expand their teacher residency programs so they align with California’s efforts to serve all students in the least restrictive environment.

-The CCTC’s Teacher Residency Capacity Grants are part of a larger Local Solutions grant program that seeks to support the recruitment, preparation, and support of special education teachers at the local level.
+The CCTC’s Teacher Residency Capacity Grants are part of a larger Teacher Residency grant program that seeks to support the recruitment, preparation, and support of special education teachers at the local level.
 In the next phase of the program, a total of $50 million is available for competitive grants to local education agencies (LEAs).

 Toward Dual-Credentialed Teachers